purivirakarin/cvwo-asssignment-2023/README.md

 [https://cvwo-assignment-2023-backend.herokuapp.com](https://cvwo-assignment-2023-backend.herokuapp.com)

 The web frontend cannot connect with the backend because heroku cannot save the cookie of the jwt user identification in the browser.
-However, all API do work fine. :)
+However, all API do work fine.
+Please kindly clone this repository and run locally to let the program fully function.

 ## Technology